mibaratto/pixel-art-maker/README.md

 # Requiriments
 The users should be able to:

- - Dynamically set the size of the table as an N by M grid.
+ - Dynamically set the size of the grid.
  - Choose a color.
  - Click a cell in the grid to fill that cell with the chosen color.

-### In this project, you'll use your front-end programming skills including:
+### Front-end programming skills developed in this project:

 Defining variables with const and let
 Accessing the DOM using methods of the document object